FriedbergLab/Epictope/README.md

 ### Solvent accessibility

-Solvent accessibility, or Relative Solvent Accessibility (RSA) is a measure of the surface area of a folded protein that is accessible to a solvent, typically the cytoplasmic fluid.
+ Relative Solvent Accessibility (RSA) is a measure of the surface area of a folded protein that is accessible to a solvent, typically the cytoplasmic fluid.
 It is calculated by dividing the solvent accessible surface area (SASA) of an amino acid by the maximum possible solvent accessible surface area for that residue.
 SASA values are assigned with Define Secondary Structure of Proteins (DSSP).
 The DSSP program defines secondary structure, geometrical features and solvent exposure of proteins, given atomic coordinates in Protein Data Bank (PDB) format.
 Values used for the maximum possible solvent accessible surface area were taken from [this study](https://doi.org/10.1371/journal.pone.0080635).
-We use the Alphafold2 predicted structure as the source PDB for DSSP calculations.
+We use the [Alphafold2 predicted structure from the European Bioinforamtics Institute (EBI)](https://alphafold.ebi.ac.uk/) as the source PDB for DSSP calculations.

 <figure style="display: inline-block; text-align: center;">